pjtorres/viral_bioaerosol/README.md

 xtract_forward allows you to extract your unmmerged high quality R1 reads.

 After merging your paired end reads programms typically give you 1 R1 and R2 merged file and 1 file that contained all your R1 an R2 reads that did not merge.
-If doing a simple classificaiton (e.g., Blast) you could end up throwing away useful R1 data from your analysis. xtract-forward allows you to extrct all your R1 reads from your unmerged file so you can then concatinate it with your R1/R2 merged file.
+If doing a simple classificaiton (e.g., Blast) you could end up throwing away useful R1 data from your analysis. xtract-forward allows you to extract all your R1 reads from your unmerged file so you can then concatinate it with your R1/R2 merged file.

 # get_tax_lineage